 Certain editors can accept code, including the HTML Page, Text/HTML sidebar widget, and Journal Page blog posts.
 This guide explains the options for adding code to these editors and answers common questions about custom code.

 Note: Adding code to your site is an advanced modification that falls outside of the scope of Squarespace support.

 Add a code snippet

-To add a piece of code to a page, widget, or blog post, add it as a Code Block.
+To embed or add a piece of code to a page, widget, or blog post, add it as a Code Block.

 - In the editor, click the .

 - In the window that appears, add your code.

 Tip: Your code will appear as a Code Block icon while in the editor.

 To switch the entire editor to HTML, click the HTML button.

 Tip: We recommend using the HTML button, not the drop-down menu to its right.
 Using the drop-down menu may delete any unsaved changes.